Robert T. Kiyosaki: The Man Who Turned His Flaws into Millions of Dollars

-It’s probably difficult to surprise anyone with the name of such a famous person as Robert T Kiyosaki.
+It's probably hard to surprise anyone these days with the name of such a famous person as Robert T. Kiyosaki.

-His motivational speeches have been delivered in most developed countries around the world, and his books have helped millions of entrepreneurs, as well as bankrupt investors around the world, get back on their feet.
+His motivational speeches have been delivered in most developed countries around the world, and his books have helped millions of entrepreneurs and failed investors around the world get back on their feet.

-It is Robert T Kiosaki who teaches us to think of ordinary people as rich, since it is the very way of thinking that prevents us from realizing ourselves.
+It is Robert T. Kiyosaki who teaches ordinary people to think like rich people, because it is precisely this way of thinking that prevents us from realizing our potential.

-Despite the fact that Kiyosaki is subject to constant criticism, unlike other charismatic speakers, he independently went from an ordinary person to a multimillionaire, and along the way he more than once became bankrupt and found himself in huge debts.
+Despite the fact that Kiyosaki is constantly criticized, unlike other charismatic speakers, he independently went from an ordinary man to a multimillionaire, and along the way, he repeatedly went bankrupt and found himself in huge debt.

-That is why Robert’s speeches have a huge impact on society, because he teaches what he himself experienced.
+This is why Robert's speeches have such a huge impact on society, because he teaches what he has experienced himself.

-Kiyosaki was born on April 8, 1947 on the sunny Hawaiian island of Hilo.
-Robert's family was provided for thanks to the income of the main breadwinner of the family, namely his father Ralph H. Kiyosaki.
+Kiyosaki was born on April 8, 1947, on the sunny Hawaiian island of Hilo.
+Robert's family was well off thanks to the income of the family's main breadwinner, his father, Ralph H. Kiyosaki.

 Robert's father also attempted to run for the Republican Party, but after his defeat, he retired from public office and opened his own café.
 Robert's mother worked as a nurse.